conda-incubator/conda-store/docs/user_guide.md

 ![Conda Store User](_static/images/conda-store-user.png)

 Once a user has completed the authentication flow they will be directed to the user page.
-At the moment this page only exposes the option to logout and the `username` of the registered user.
+This page gives information about the current authenticated user along with the permissions.

 ### `/create/` Create Environment